DikshantJo/code-review/tasks/CRITICAL_ISSUES_FIX_TASKS.md

-s# 🚨 CRITICAL ISSUES FIX TASKS
+ilds# 🚨 CRITICAL ISSUES FIX TASKS

 ## Overview
 This document tracks the critical issues identified in the AI Code Review system that need immediate attention.
 Each issue is broken down into smaller, manageable tasks that can be completed incrementally.